Jose Manuel Lagdameo

-Jose Manuel Floirendo Lagdameo (born March 1, 1974), also known as JM Lagdameo, is a Filipino politician.
+Jose Manuel Floirendo Lagdameo (born March 1, 1974), also known as JM Lagdameo, is a Filipino industrial engineer, businessman and politician.
 He currently serves as the representative of the 2nd District of Davao del Norte in the House of Representatives of the Philippines, assuming office on June 30, 2025.

-Background
+Personal life

-Lagdameo is the brother of businessman and Special Assistant to the President Antonio Manuel Lagdameo Jr., and a grandson of banana magnate Don Antonio Floirendo.
+Lagdameo is the brother of businessman and Special Assistant to the President Antonio Manuel Lagdameo Jr., and a grandson of banana magnate Don Antonio Floirendo Sr.

 Political career

 In the 2025 elections, Lagdameo was elected as representative of the 2nd District of Davao del Norte, which includes the towns of Panabo, Carmen, and Dujali.
-He succeeded Rep. Allan Dujali.
+He succeeded Rep. Alan Dujali.